Published by : Bipin BaloniPublished on: July 5, 2021

 Introduction – Meditative Postures

-In all the meditative postures the head and neck should be centered, so that they are not twisted or turned to either side.
+In all the meditative postures, the head and neck should be centred, so that they are not twisted or turned to either side.
 The head should be supported by the neck, without creating tension in either the neck or shoulders.
 Face forward with the eyes gently closed.
 Simply allow your eyes to close; don’t squeeze them shut or create any pressure or tension in your eyes.
 Meditative asanas are powerful postures that promote mental clarity, inner peace, and deep relaxation.

-Meditative Postures
+Meditative Posture

 • Sukhasana (Comfortable Pose)

-• Vajrasana (Thunder Bolt Pose)
+• Vajrasana (Thunderbolt Pose)

 • Ardha Padmasana (Half Lotus Pose)